knutzk/ml-workshop/README.md

 The following steps assume that you have anaconda installed on your computer.

-If you have a python installation already, you can of course follow your own best practice for installing the necessary packages.
-There is also a brief expert section further below that you can check for more details.
+> N.B.
+If you have a python installation already, you can of course skip the
+> following steps and follow your own best practice for installing the necessary
+> packages.
+Please check out the expert section below for some hints.

 #### 1) Obtain a copy of this repository